The Benefits of Reishi Mushrooms

 In animal studies, reishi has been shown to reduce blood pressure at similar levels to certain medications.
 Interestingly, reishi may be unique in that it stimulates blood flow in the brain to the extent that it may provide some nootropic (brain-boosting) properties.

-For this reason, it’s important to consult your physician if you want to take Reishi especially if you’re on blood-thinning or hypertension medications.
+For this reason, it’s important to consult your physician if you want to take Reishi especially if you’re on blood-thinning or hypertension medications since taking them together can drop blood pressure too low which is not recommended.

 Could Help with Brain Aging

-Reishi mushrooms have been studied for Alzheimer’s disease and throughout those studies, the triperpenoids in Reishi were found to inhibit the degradation of neurotransmitters.
+Reishi mushrooms have been studied for Alzheimer’s disease and throughout those studies, the triperpenoids in Reishi were found to be neuroprotective because they inhibit the degradation of neurotransmitters.

-In everyday terms, Reishi may provide a path to healthy brain aging and prevent aspects of neurodegenerative problems.
+In everyday terms, Reishi may provide a path to healthy brain aging and prevent aspects of neurodegenerative problems due to its antioxidant and antiinflammatory properties.
+Reishi mushrooms may prevent progression of Alzheimer’s and Parkinson’s since both diseases are a result of oxidative stress and inflammation.

 May Provide Calming Properties